The following contamination management tools and resources, listed in order of their application to the remediation process, should be used to

-Many of the following resources are published by Alberta Environment and Parks (AEP).
+Many of these tools and resources are have been developed by Alberta Environment and Parks (AEP).

 Our Remediation page describes our expectations for companies to safely and responsibly manage and clean up contamination.
 If we find that a company isn’t following the rules, we’ll take the appropriate compliance or enforcement action.

 Contaminated Sites Policy Framework

-AEP’s Contaminated Sites Policy Framework provides a foundation for developing provincial guidelines for remediation and contaminated site management, and sets out the following principles of contaminant management:
+The Contaminated Sites Policy Framework provides an overview of the provincial legislation for remediation and contaminated site management in Alberta.
+It sets out the following principles of contaminant management:

 Alberta Exposure Control Guide

-The Government of Alberta’s Exposure Control Guide should be used to manage contamination and remove or mitigate an exposure pathway to a receptor.
-It sets out exposure control policy and risk management requirements.
-The guide can be used by companies when developing and assessing options for managing contaminated land through
+The Alberta Exposure Control Guide should be used to develop a plan to manage contamination and remove or mitigate an exposure pathway to a receptor.
+It can be used by companies when developing and assessing options for managing contamination through

 - administrative or institutional controls (e.g., restricting groundwater use, restricting site access); and